You are currently viewing Pumpkin Decor | Using An Old Pair of Jeans

 Do any of you have a stash of old denim jeans that have holes in them, or maybe don’t fit well anymore?

-I keep my stash handy in my craft room for any type of DIY I may want to tackle in the future.
+I keep a stash handy in my craft room for project just like this!

-To begin, cut a leg from the pants.
+To begin, cut the leg from the jeans.

-Then wrap the pumpkin with the jeans about half way, to get an idea of how long the denim strips will need to be.
+Wrap the denim fabric around the pumpkin, to get an idea of how long the denim strips will need to be.

-Using my rotary cutting kit really speeds up the process when cutting several pieces!
+Using a rotary cutting kit really speeds up the process when cutting lots of pieces!

-The clear ruler lets you see through to the fabric so you know exactly where you’ll be cutting.
+The clear ruler lets you see through to the fabric so you know exactly where you’re cutting.

 Not to mention, that the rotary cutter itself makes it so much easier to cut straight lines!